927 Roper Street

 Platform: PadSplit Co-Living Operations

-Co-Living Conversion: 2024 (incl.
-Hardy exterior siding)
+Upgraded/Converted to Co-Living: 2024 (incl.
+Hardie exterior siding)

 Offer: TREC One-to-Four Family Residential Contract Only